 Remember to save your work on disk.
 This is done with the BSAVE command.
-It is necessary to specify the starting address and length parameters using the 'A\$ ' and 'L\$' commands.
-If a program went from 0300 to 0320, it would be (hex) 20 or (decimal) 32 bytes long.
-Therefore it would be saved by the command:
+It is necessary to specify the starting address and length parameters using the 'A\$' and 'L\$' commands.
+If a program went from 0300 0320, it would be (hex) 20 or (decimal) bytes long.
+Therefore it would be saved Therefore it would be saved by the command: